Things to know before watching Divorce Insurance

 Divorce Insurance content in previous episode

 Back at the company, Ki-jun convinces his team with a sharp argument about the overall impact of divorce.
 Jeon-man, the only one who objects, is surprised to discover that Ki-jun has been divorced once.
-During the argument, the secret is revealed: Ki-jun has divorced three times because he couldn't stand wives who were too different from him - especially the first one who wanted an open marriage.
+During the argument, the secret is revealed: Ki-jun has divorced three times because he couldn't stand wives who were too different from him – especially the first one who wanted an open marriage.
 Jeon-man left his wife because "she didn't like me."
-Ki-jun sneers, calling his friend a coward for not fighting back.
+Ki-jun sneers, calling his friend a coward for not daring to fight back.

-Episode 1 of Divorce Insurance is an emotional roller coaster – from silly laughter at a wedding fair to deep heartache, all wrapped up in a bold idea: insurance against breakups.
+Episode 1 of Divorce Insurance is an emotional roller coaster – from silly laughter at a wedding fair to deep heartbreak, all wrapped up in a bold idea: insurance against breakup.
 With a cast of characters that are both humorous and complex, the story opens up a world where divorce is not just an end, but also the beginning of something unexpected.
 Na-rae appears at the end of the episode like a time bomb, promising peak drama ahead.
 Are you ready for the next episode?

 Divorce Insurance Episode 2 broadcast schedule